-The governments of Canada and New Brunswick make it easier for parents of newborns to apply for benefits
+service will make it easier for New Brunswick parents to apply for

 Applying early for Canada child benefits ensures that parents receive